juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/05_Georeferencing_and_Creating_New_Shapefiles.md

 * Using these tools go ahead and digitize multiple bike lanes.
 Make sure you digitize more than one type, and that in the panel where you input the attributes you give them their corresponding types.
 * Remember to save your edits often.
-* Also, while editing you can always open the attribute table to see your data and / or to change any attributes.
+* Also, while editing you can always open the attribute table to see your data and/or to change any attributes.
 * Finally, once you are done digitizing multiple bike lanes (of multiple types), click on the `Toggle Edit` (pencil icon) button again to stop editing.
 While you are editing, your lines will have little red 'x' marks on their vertices.
 Once you stop editing these marks will disappear.
-* Then you can change the symbology to match the different types of bike lanes in the city.
+* Then you can change the symbology to match the different types of bike lanes in the city (based on the bike lane map).

 Once you are finished with this go ahead and adjust colors, strokes and layer order.
 And finally, create a print composer, add a legend, title, explanation, source and a scale bar, and export your map as a PDF file.
 Your final map should look something like this: